Characters: Glee New Directions Original Members

 - Incompatible Orientation: Let's face it, her and Blaine's relationship was doomed from the start.

 - Informed Ability: Yes, Lea Michele is exceptionally talented.
 But the way they go on about her, you'd think she was the only talented member of the cast.
-Softened in seasons 2 and 3 when she admits that Mercedes is equal to or more talented than her.
+Softened in seasons 2 and 3 when she admits that Mercedes is equally or more talented than her.

 - Informed Flaw: The show goes on and on about how she doesn't dress well, when actually she looks quite cute in a preppy schoolgirl way.
 When it's decided she needs a makeover in Episode 11, to showcase her bad fashion sense she's suddenly wearing a monochromatic pantsuit that was nothing like anything her character has ever worn before.
 Her dressing does get a bit worse in the second half of the season.
 Remember that owl sweater?